lyraproj/docs/_docs/architecture.md

 ### CRUD

-Read/Upsert/Delete are distinct functions that Lyra aims to provide out of the box.
+Create, read, update and delete are distinct functions that Lyra aims to provide out of the box.
 In many cases, all of them can be performed using one single workflow that declares a set of resources and a set of sane rules.
 The CRUD methods are:

 * Create - create an external resource based on a desired state.